-The terms allow list, block list (also called deny list), and application control are frequently used or referred to in IT security.
+The terms allow list, block list (also called deny list), and application control are frequently referred to in IT security.
 However, while these terms are often used interchangeably, it’s important to understand the distinctions of each.

 The idea of controlling what can and cannot be accessed using lists is not a new concept, in-fact, it’s been around for decades and is a staple of many security controls, ranging from firewalls, email spam filters, and antivirus to application control.
 In this blog, I will focus on exploring the pros and cons of allow listing and deny listing in comparison to application control, as methods of controlling the execution of code on a computer.
 I will also highlight how some of the common drawbacks of application control can be overcome by smartly coupling it with privilege management.
 In fact, this pairing can unlock significant security and operational synergies.

 Block listing (also called deny listing) is probably the oldest form of security control.
 For more than 30 years, block listing served as the backbone of antimalware products.
 These deny lists are still broadly used today.
 Blocks operate on the simple concept of blocking something from running or executing, based on whether it exists on a known list of hashes in a policy or database.
 If the application hash hits a match in the list, it is denied from executing.
 On the other hand, if there is no match, then the application is allowed to execute.

 If an application or piece of software is known to be bad, then denying it is the straightforward and ideal remedy.
 Antimalware products depend on this approach to keep known malware at bay.

 However, not all things that are bad, are known.
 In fact, it’s now widely understood that as little as 40% of all malware is known.
 Thus, block listing – even though still needed to stop the 40%, is insufficient by itself to keep your computer safe